Administrative Vice President

 With nearly 50 years as a member, union activist, and elected officer, John Bland is TWU’s most seasoned and respected officer.

 While attending Texas Southern University he was one of the founding members of the Martin Luther King-inspired Progressive Youth Association that effectively battled Jim Crow through peaceful demonstrations.
 John’s activism played a key role in facilitating the racial integration of lunch counters, movie theaters and other community establishments in Houston.
 He also fought for the hiring of African Americans as clerks/salespersons at major department stores such as Foleys, Walgreen’s and J.C.
 Penny’s.

 He currently serves as International Vice President.
-He is also the Vice President of A. Phillip Randolph Institution, President of CBTU and Vice President of Texas State AFL-CIO.
+He is also the Vice President of A. Philip Randolph Institution, President of CBTU and Vice President of Texas State AFL-CIO.

 Respect of diversity in labor, civic and political involvement at the local, state and national levels has been a life-long commitment.
 He served as Precinct Judge for polling stations 230 and 583 for 30-plus years and the Senatorial District 13th Chair for two terms.
 He also served several terms on the HPD Citizens Review Committee.

 He has served local school districts for the betterment and academic achievement of all children.
 He has organized transportation workers in Houston, Aldine, North Forest, Dayton, Lufkin, Humble, Conroe and Spring Independent School Districts.
 He has also organized several school districts in West Texas inclusive of El Paso.

 John is a graduate of Phyllis Wheatley High School of 5th Ward in Houston, Texas, and studied at Texas Southern and during his union career at the George Meany Center for Labor Studies, University of Houston Labor Studies and Penn State Labor Studies.